kallaspriit/HTML5-JavaScript-Gamepad-Controller-Library/README.md

 **Library for accessing gamepads in modern browsers.**

-* Works on latest Firefox and Google Chrome.
+* Works with modern browsers and has mappings to many controllers.
 * Very easy to add mappings to new controllers.
 * Lightweight.
 * Includes settings for deadzone and maximization.
 * Simple event-based system.
+* Includes state change events.
 * Minimal working example provided.
 * Does not depend on any other library.
 * Includes minimized version.